dpwiese/flying-notes-vitepress/docs/src/aircraft/archer-nxi/systems.md

   * Negative means the battery is providing current *to the system*
   * This is normal when the electrical system is on but the engine is not running
   * This is *abnormal* when the engine is running as it indicates the battery is discharging

+* Archer Airplane Maintenance Manual (PN 761-883) 71-00-00 page 2:

+    > In addition to the previously mentioned components, each ARCHER III engine is furnished with a starter, 70 ampere alternator, 28 volt electrical system, shielded ignition, and fuel pump.
+The exhaust system is stainless steel with two mufflers.
+A shroud is provided to supply heat for the cabin.

 ## Avionics